VCCyberSec/Games/Octopath Traveler 2/Partitio.md

 Inventor is often recommended to Partitio since the subjob benefits from his Latent Power, Hoot and Holler, allowing him to extend the subjobs many buffs.

-**Arcanist's** Seal of Diffusion turns Partitio's self-buffs into party-wide ones.
-For example, being able to use an AOE Rest allows him to restore HP and SP to all party members for free.
-Otherwise, a party-wide Sidestep grants complete immunity to all physical attacks.

 ### Merchant Skills
 |     Skill Name     | SP  | Type  |                                                    Description                                                    |